wintercms/wn-cloudflare-plugin/readme.md

 If you would like to contribute to this plugin's development, please feel free to submit issues or pull requests to the plugin's repository here: https://github.com/wintercms/wn-cloudflare-plugin

 If you would like to support Winter CMS, please visit [WinterCMS.com](https://wintercms.com/support)

+*Cloudflare and the Cloudflare logo are trademarks and/or registered trademarks of Cloudflare, Inc. in the United States and other jurisdictions.*